Applications are closed

 The University of Pittsburgh Humanities Center is pleased to invite applications for Undergraduate Fellowships to be taken in 2023.
 All Pitt undergrads are invited to apply for this fellowship.
 In addition to the general fellowships, there are two further specific fellowship opportunities this year.
 The Center for Ethnic Studies Research has made two further fellowships available for Pitt undergrads wishing to do research in the field of Ethnic Studies.
 Additionally, the David C. Frederick Honors College has made it possible to offer a further fellowship to a Pitt Honors College student.
 We hope to offer eight fellowships overall: five general fellowships open to all, two fellowships for research in Ethnic Studies, and one further fellowship for an Honors College student.

 The goal of these fellowships is (a) to support humanities research by undergraduates at Pitt, (b) to connect them with the multidisciplinary networks of the Humanities Center, and (c) to assist them in securing further fellowship or grant support for the research questions they wish to pursue.
-For all those interested, there will be an information session at 12:30 pm on Thursday, October 13, meeting remotely at the Humanities Center Zoom Room.

 These fellowships have three core components: a three-credit seminar in Spring 2023 in which students receive an introduction to humanities research methods and develop a humanities research project, a research experience in Summer 2023 supported by a $5000 stipend, and a second three-credit seminar in Fall 2023 in which fellows craft a research outcome.
 Each seminar will be led by one of the Humanities Center Co-Directors, Carla Nappi and David Marshall.
 The program will also connect all fellows with a mentor who has experience in the relevant field of inquiry.